Rabies – Serology

 Storage and Transport

 Centrifuge if using SST.
 Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8°C following collection and shipped to PHOL on ice packs.
+Specimens should be stored at fridge temperature (2-8 °C) following collection and shipped to PHO’s laboratory with ice packs.
+All clinical specimens must be shipped in accordance to the Transportation of Dangerous Good Act.

 Requisitions and Kit Ordering